Expat Returning to UK – Your essential guide

 Tax years run from April to April so it’s logical to try and time your move as close to April 6 as you can so that you can avoid completing a ‘split year’ tax return.

 As anybody whose had the pleasure of dealing with one of these will testify, they are a bit of a nightmare.
-Especially, if you do it yourself but not much better professionals so they can’t help but charge you more than they otherwise would.
+Especially, if you do it yourself but not much better when professionals get involved.

 You can read more about these here over at HMRC.